Generically/recreational_puzzles/adventofcode/src/adventofcodetwentytwentyfour/readme.md

 most of this code is rushed and poorly written, have low expectations<br>
-Util - not even remotely done, half of the functions dont even work as I had to leave my PC before finishing them
+Util - not even remotely done, half of the functions dont even work as I had to leave my PC before finishing them Util updated with a recursive group finder for 2D HashMaps 12/12/24